nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 </details>

-This will dump a PANY_SFS.pdf file containing the plot that you can scp onto your local machine to look at or view with e.g. `evince` remotely.
+This will dump a $RESDIR/PANY_SFS.pdf file containing the plot that you can scp onto your local machine to look at or view with e.g. `evince` remotely.
 The SFS barplot is shown below for convenience.

 ![PANY_SFS](../files/PANY_SFS.png)